What Is The Poor Man’s Covered Call?

 This scale is called a profit picture.
-It is a visual representation of your profits. or losses depending on the movement of the stock.
+It is a visual representation of your profits, or losses depending on the movement of the stock.
 In this example, the price of the stock is increasing so the scale is moving to the right.

-Trading Covered Calls
+Selling Covered Calls

-In this example, let’s say that you’re still bullish on Boeing.
-And in the short term, you expect an upward movement in price.
+In this example, let’s say that you’re still bullish on Boeing, and in the short term, you expect an upward movement in price.